 Lastly, as doctors reduce their work hours, or leave the profession entirely, it will likely become harder and harder to find doctors who can treat you, which is already an issue in many areas of the country.

-One more concern – EHRs are not mistake proof.
+One more concern – electronic health records are not mistake proof.

 Mistakes in EHRs are more common than you think.
 There are many reasons for mistakes, including typos and auto correct.
 For your own health and safety, I highly recommend that you ask each doctor for a printout of his/her notes at the end of each appointment, and regularly check your records through your online portals.
 Notify your doctor if you see any errors.

-For more information on this important subject, read my blog post.
+For more information on this important subject, read Are Your Medical Records Accurate?

 Some doctors are going back to old-fashioned paper.